testingisdocumenting/znai/znai-docs/znai/snippets/CLI.md

 In presentation mode, cli command related plugins will simulate typing inside the terminal.

 You can gradually reveal `cli-output` by providing `revealLineStop` parameter.

-    :include-cli-output: cli/file-path-of-captured.out {revealLineStop: [0, 4]}
+    :include-cli-output: cli/file-path-of-captured.out {revealLineStop: [0, 4], highlight: "remote"}

-Passed `highlight` will highlight each line as a separate slide.
+Passed `:identifier: highlight` will highlight each line as a separate slide.

 :include-cli-output: cli/file-path-of-captured.out {revealLineStop: [0, 4], highlight: "remote"}